miguelmartin75/pine/README.md

 		- Called when the engine has been shutdown

 >### **NOTE**
->Typically you should called the base's original method if you override a function, unless the documentation does not say to do so.
+>Typically you should called the base's original method if you override a function, unless the documentation says otherwise.

 ## Creating a Game